Clouddevelopmentstudios/Tangram/README.md

 # Tangram

 Tangram is a Chromium-based Cloud App Browser.
 Tangram supports building web-style desktop applications.
 Bring components developed with desktop technology into the browser tab.
-Or add background page support for standalone desktop apps.
+And add background page support for standalone desktop apps.
 Tangram makes your desktop application as easy to install as a website and enjoys dynamic updates.

-Tangram is based on Chromium.
-We have retained the full functionality of Chromium.
+We have retained the full features of Chromium.
+You can still use Tangram like a traditional web browser.

+Bring desktop component into the browser tab

-Tangram can bring you a hybrid interface similar to the screenshot below.
+Tangram can build hybrid interface similar to the screenshot below.

 ![Capture](Capture.png)

+In this scenario, desktop components can communicate with web pages.
+Pass data or respond to events.
+Tangram supports a wide range of desktop component types, including .NET Winform, .NET WPF, Windows UWP, Java SWT and Java Swing.

 ## Operating environment